jech/galene/galene-install.md

 Galene has some support for running behind NAT without a helpful server, but this has not been exhaustively tested.
-Please see the section "Connectivity issues and ICE server" below.
+Please see the section "Connectivity issues and ICE servers" below.

 ### Running behind a reverse proxy